ridhof/62teknologi-backend-test-ridho-f/documents/api.md

 4. Calculate `distance` by given `latitude` and `longitude` parameter compared to business latitude and longitude data and filter by less than given radius parameter
 5. Sort by shortest distance
 6. Join with `business_categories` table to get business's categories
-7. Join with `business_transaction_types` table to get business's transaction types
-8. Count total businesses data based on given parameter
+7. Count total businesses data based on given parameter
-9. Limit and offset by given limit and offset parameter
+8. Limit and offset by given limit and offset parameter

 ### POST /